HelinData/SGM_API_Documentation/README.md

 ### Update a Schedule

-Update an existing schedule for a specific date and category.
+Update an existing schedule in UTC for a specific date and category.

 ```bash
 curl -X PUT "https://smartsolar.polarisedge.com/v1/schedules/2024-08-06/inverter" \